Green's conjecture for general covers: Introduction

-We provide two proofs of this result.
+We provide two proofs that $\widetilde{C}$ satisfies Green's conjecture for odd $g$.
 The statement concerning Green's conjecture follows via condition (\ref{lgc}).
-The first proof is by specialization to a boundary divisor of $\rr_g$ and uses limit linear series.
-The second proof, which we now briefly explain can be viewed as a counterpart of Voisin's result \cite{Voisin-even} and has the advantage of singling out an explicit locus in $\cR_g$ where Green's conjecture holds.
+As we explain in what follows, we also establish that $\widetilde{C}$ satisfies Green's conjecture for even $g$.
+The proof, which we now briefly explain can be viewed as a counterpart of Voisin's result \cite{Voisin-even} and has the advantage of singling out an explicit locus in $\cR_g$ where Green's conjecture holds.
 4pt

 Let $\F_g^{\mathfrak{N}}$ be the $11$-dimensional moduli space of genus $g$ Nikulin surfaces.
 A very general\footnote{That is, a point outside a countable union of (Noether-Lefschetz) divisors on $\F_g^{\mathfrak{N}}$.} point of $\F_g^{\mathfrak{N}}$ corresponds to a double cover $f:\widetilde{S}\rightarrow S$ of a $K3$ surface, branched along a set $R_1+\cdots+R_8$ of eight mutually disjoint $(-2)$-curves, as well as a linear system $L\in \mbox{Pic}(S)$, where $L^2=2g-2$ and $L\cdot R_i=0$ for $i=1, \ldots, 8$.
 We choose a smooth curve $C\in |L|$, set $\widetilde{C}:=f^{-1}(C)\subset \widetilde{S}$.
 Then the restriction $f_C:\widetilde{C}\rightarrow C$ defines an element of $\cR_g$.
 We show that the canonical bundle of $\widetilde{C}$ has minimal syzygies when the lattice $\mbox{Pic}(S)$ is minimal, that is, of rank $9$.